-O. Asset-Backed Securities defined as all mortgage pass-through securities, collateralized mortgage obligations, mortgage-backed or other pay-through bonds, equipment lease-backed certificates, consumer receivable pass-through certificates, and consumer receivable-backed bonds, with a final maturity not exceeding five years from the trade settlement.
+N. Asset-Backed Securities defined as all mortgage pass-through securities, collateralized mortgage obligations, mortgage-backed or other pay-through bonds, equipment lease-backed certificates, consumer receivable pass-through certificates, and consumer receivable-backed bonds, with a final maturity not exceeding five years from the trade settlement.

-Asset-backed securities that are not issued or guaranteed by federal agencies and GSEs shall be rated in a rating category of at least "AA" or the equivalent by a NRSRO at the time of purchase and have a maximum remaining maturity of five years or less.
+Asset-backed securities shall be rated in a rating category of a-at least "AA" or the equivalent by a NRSRO at the time of purchase.
+Additionally, securities eligible for investment under this subsection shall be issued by an issuer whose debt is rated in a rating category of at least "A" or the equivalent by a NRSRO at the time of purchase.